OXID-eSales/oxideshop-user-documentation/releases/releases-73/oxid-eshop-730.rst

 * Optimize OXID controller management.

-  .. todo: #DK: Check: Controllers can now be registered as dependency injection services

   For easier handling, better testability, and more flexible controller extension, register OXID controllers as services in the Dependency Injection Container (DIC).

   .. todo: #tbd: verify link